cosmos/ibc/README.md

 - _**Acceptance Signifies**_:
   * The PR has received 2 approvals from members of the specification team.
 - _**Spec Quality**_:
-  * None, this is just a proposal.
+  * None, this is just a proposal
 - _**Changes Expected Post-Acceptance**_:
   * Major, the entire shape of the solution may change.
 Proposal documents are not to be relied upon for implementation.
 - _**Implementation Types Expected**_:
-  * Tightly bounded demos, example repos showing reproduction steps for issues fixed by proposal.
+  * Tightly bounded demos, example repos showing reproduction steps for issues fixed by proposal

 #### Stage 2 - `Draft`
 - _**Purpose**_:
-  * Precisely describe the syntax and semantics using formal spec language.
+  * Precisely describe the syntax and semantics using formal spec language
 - _**Entrance Criteria**_:
   * Everything from stage 1
   * Initial specification text in a PR to add a `./spec/{{ .Spec.Number }}-{{ .Spec.Name }}/spec.md` file.
 - _**Acceptance Signifies**_:
-  * The specification team expects that this proposal will be finalized and eventually included in the standard.
+  * The specification team expects that this proposal will be finalized and eventually included in the standard
 - _**Spec Quality**_:
-  * Draft: all major semantics, syntax and API are covered, but TODOs, placeholders and editorial issues are expected.
+  * Draft: all major semantics, syntax and API are covered, but TODOs, placeholders and editorial issues are expected
 - _**Changes Expected Post-Acceptance**_:
   * Incremental changes expected after spec enters draft stage.
 Implementors should work with the spec champions as work continues on spec development.
 - _**Implementation Types Expected**_: